anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is no passion to be found playing small - in settling for a life that is less than the one you are capable of living.
+Quote: The right way is not always the popular and easy way.
+Standing for right when it is unpopular is a true test of moral character.

-By: Nelson Mandela
+By: Margaret Chase Smith